Joe Menendez: Television

-Even though Menendez has branched out in recent years to drama, the bulk of his previous TV work has been in the family space.
+Even though Menendez has branched out to drama, he occasionally still works in the family space, where he spent the bulk of his early career.
 Since the year 2000, Menendez directed multiple episodes for various Nickelodeon shows including 100 Things to Do Before High School, Big Time Rush, True Jackson VP, Just Jordan, Unfabulous, Ned's Declassified School Survival Guide, Taina, and The Brothers Garcia, for which he won an ALMA Award for OUTSTANDING DIRECTING IN A COMEDY in 2001.
-Menendez also directed several episodes of Andi Mack and Stuck in the Middle (TV series) for Disney Channel as well as Kirby Buckets and Zeke and Luther for Disney XD, including the June 15th, 2009 world premiere "Bros Go Pro", which delivered the highest ratings ever for a primetime series premiere on the channel.
+Menendez also directed several episodes of Andi Mack and Stuck in the Middle for Disney Channel as well as Kirby Buckets and Zeke and Luther for Disney XD, including the June 15th, 2009 world premiere "Bros Go Pro", which delivered the highest ratings ever for a primetime series premiere on the channel.

 From 2007 to 2011, Menendez was a director and/or producer on Disney's Imagination Movers, In addition to directing 22 episodes, Menendez was a Co-Executive Producer on the final season, and Supervising Producer on the second season.